AlchemyCMS/alchemy-ferret/README.md

-# Alchemy CMS Ferret Search
+# Alchemy CMS 3.0 Ferret Search

-This gemm provides the from Alchemy 3.0 extracted Ferret full text search.
+This gem provides the Ferret full text search, that was extracted from Alchemy 3.0

 ## Installation